 Hats are a classic and they do especially well in Fall and Winter, but I’ve sold some in the summer too!
 Here are some patterns that are great for craft fair season!

 Whether you’re signing up for your first craft fair or just looking for some new pattern ideas, I hope this post was helpful to you!
 Craft fairs are my favorite way to make money crocheting and it’s a blast to see the other makers too.
-I’ve already started making some fun things for this season using the patterns I shared above, and some from the bundle – that little kitty plush will do so well!
+I’ve already started making some fun things for this season using the patterns I shared above.

 Thanks so much for reading.
 Let me know in the comments below what you’re planning to make and be sure to subscribe if you haven’t already.
 Just fill in your name and email in the box down below to sign up for the newsletter with new patterns and deals every week and you’re good to go!